ghostwan/workspace-script/tools/gws/README.md

 ## Incomming

-- Standalone fork of gws to incorpore in it those helpers: https://github.com/ghostwan/gws
+- Standalone fork of gws to incorporate in it the helpers: https://github.com/ghostwan/gws
 - support of Github to create a repository